 Always explore the surrounding area before you commit, even if you think it’s just your “starter home.”
 The problem is, not many young families can afford their “forever home” right away, or for many years, because even as home prices and debt loans have risen, paychecks haven’t increased at close to the same rate.

-At O’Keeffe O’Brien Lyson Foss, we have significant experience navigating a vast array of real estate transactions.
+At O’Keeffe O’Brien Lyson Attorneys, we have significant experience navigating a vast array of real estate transactions.
 Speak to attorney Dean Rindy today for help reviewing your real estate transaction by calling 701-235-8000 or 877-235-8002.